onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 </p>

 We don't actually have a 65 ohm resistor in our junk box.
 The closest we've got are 50 ohm resistors and 100 ohm resistors.
-Using the 50 ohm resistor feeds our diode with about 36 milliamperes.
+Using a 50 ohm resistor feeds our diode with about 36 milliamperes.
 That's more than the 30 milliampere maximum we calculated.
-Using the 100 ohm resistor feeds our diode with about 18 milliamperes.
+Using a 100 ohm resistor feeds our diode with about 18 milliamperes.
 That's well under the 30 milliampere maximum and still leaves us with the 2.4 milliamperes we need to drive our mixer.
-Hence our choice of 100 ohm resistor.
+Hence our choice of a 100 ohm resistor.

 ## Kicking up the current ##